urbanriskmap/cognicity-reports-detik/README.md

 #### Detik parameters
 * serviceURL - URL to the Detik service API, including topic number.
 E.g. https://example.com/latest?topic=2
 * pollInterval - How long to wait between checking the URL for new articles, in milliseconds.
 E.g. 1000 * 60 * 5 = 5min
-* historicalLoadPeriod - How old an article can be and still be processed.
+* historicalLoadPeriod - How old an article can be and still be processed, in milliseconds.
 E.g. 1000 * 60 * 60 = 1hr

 ### Development